Online Safety

 Quick verdict

-Best overall for iPhone families who want reliable, meaningful iMessage monitoring: Joey Family
+Best overall for iPhone families who want reliable, meaningful iMessage monitoring without spyware style surveillance: Joey Family (basic plan)

-Best for parents who want near real time visibility across many apps and accept the tradeoff: BrightCanary Parental Controls
+Best for parents who want near real time visibility across lots of apps on iPhone and understand the tradeoff: BrightCanary Parental Controls (Text Message Plus)

-Most established brand, but our least reliable iPhone monitoring experience: Bark Premium
+Most established brand, but the weakest iPhone monitoring experience we had: Bark Premium

 At a glance comparison table (iPhone monitoring)